Pool safety devices to keep your pool safe and fun.

 - Inflatable arm bands or life jackets – Please, please make sure they are in good condition and that they are something that makes the little one want to wear them.
 No one wants to be seen in a faded arm ring from the 90’s, well maybe some do but safety devices that old are not good anymore.

 - Hats – If little ones will be in the sun then consider a hat with a big brim to keep the sun off of them.
 That makes for great photos too, who doesn’t love a picture of the little in a fashionable hat?

 - Shaded floats – For the toddlers use a pool float that has a shaded canopy on it to keep the sun off of them as they burn easily.

 Sutro really does care about our customers and their families and friends and we strongly encourage you to make safety a top priority when enjoying your pool.

-We will help you keep your pool looking beautiful and we are counting on you to keep it safe and fun – Starting with your pool water!
+We will help you keep your pool looking beautiful and we are counting on you to keep it safe and fun – Starting with your pool water chemistry!